What Is A Catastrophic Injury?

 Can I sue or bring a lawsuit after suffering this type of injury?

-In Michigan, you can sue after suffering a catastrophic injury after a car accident if you can show another driver was at-fault for causing the accident.
+In Michigan, you can sue after suffering a catastrophic injury after a car accident if you can show another driver was at-fault for causing the crash.
 You can sue for “excess” medical costs and lost wages.
 You can also sue for pain and suffering compensation if you suffered a “serious impairment of body function.”

 In a negligence lawsuit against the at-fault driver, the injury survivor can pursue claims for not only pain and suffering compensation and excess medical costs and lost wages, but he or she may also seek to recover compensation for permanent disfigurement, loss of enjoyment of life, mental anguish, and loss of consortium.